-5.4 PACKAGING
+5.4.
+Packaging

 Packaging design and materials will provide adequate protection for products to minimize contamination, prevent damage, and accommodate proper labelling.
-Packaging materials must be new, non-toxic and not pose a threat to the safety and suitability of kava under the specified conditions of storage and use.
+Packaging materials must be non-toxic and not pose a threat to the safety and suitability of kava under the specified conditions of storage and use.
+Where appropriate, reusable packaging will be suitably durable, easy to clean and, where necessary, disinfect.

-5.5 WATER

-5.5.1 In contact with kava
+5.5.
+Water 5.5.1.
+In contact with kava